 Do not forget about team building efforts such as getting quick coffee together, going out for team building exercises once in a while, or arranging a team evening out.

-While some of these features are not applicable for teams working in different countries, they are worth putting in mind.
+While some of these features are not applicable to teams working in different countries, they are worth putting in mind.
 You need to get creative to enhance your team’s cohesiveness.

 2. Get Remote Workers Where Labour is Cheaper

-If you want to cut your costs and increase your VA income, you need to outsource some of the services to countries where labour is cheaper.
+If you want to cut your costs and increase your VA income, you need to outsource some of the services to countries where labor is cheaper.

 If for example, you are a virtual assistant in Australia, the United Kingdom, Canada, the USA, you can outsource some of the services such as content creation to cheaper English speaking countries.
 A good example would be the Philippines, Kenya, South Africa, India and Bangladesh.